-Each of the TSX, the NEO and the TSX-V have programs in place that permit a company with no commercial operations and no assets except cash to complete an IPO and become listed.
-On the TSX-V, this process is done through a capital pool company ("CPC") raising proceeds between \$200,000 and \$10 million.
-On the NEO, this process can be accomplished through a Growth Acquisition Corporation program ("G-Corp") raising proceeds of at least \$300,000.
+Both the TSX and the TSX-V have programs in place that permit a company with no commercial operations and no assets except cash to complete an IPO and become listed.
+On the TSX-V, this process is done through a capital pool company ("CPC") raising proceeds between \$200,000 and \$4.75 million.
 The TSX special purpose acquisition corporation program ("SPAC") permits raising a minimum of \$30 million.
 In each case, the sole purpose of creating these companies is to complete a transaction which qualifies the entity for listing within a specified period of time.
-Upon listing, the CPC, G-Corp or SPAC uses its pool of cash to identify and review assets or businesses with a view to completing a qualifying transaction or qualifying acquisition, respectively, to acquire assets of a business.
-A SPAC must complete a qualifying acquisition within 36 months of its initial public offering and a G-Corp must complete a qualifying transaction within 27 months of its initial public offering.
-As of January 1, 2021, there is no deadline by which a CPC must complete a qualifying transaction.
+Upon listing, the CPC or SPAC uses its pool of cash to identify and review assets or businesses with a view to completing a qualifying transaction or qualifying acquisition, respectively, to acquire assets of a business.
+A SPAC must complete a qualifying acquisition within 36 months of its initial public offering and a CPC must complete a qualifying transaction within 24 months of its initial listing.